Advertising the Environmental Management Charge

 Examples of correct EMC advertising include:

 - Total price - $…. including environmental management charge of $5.50*

 - Total price - $…. including fees/charges $…. (including environmental management charge - $5.50)*.

 It is a criminal offence under the Great Barrier Reef Marine Park Act 1975 (the Act) to make a false or misleading representation of the EMC.

 You should refer to the Trade Practices Amendment (Clarity in Pricing) Act 2008 for other requirements of price advertising.

-To make it easier to explain to your passengers about the EMC, its role in management, and how much each visitor pays, a full colour poster is available at Onboard – The Tourism Operator’s Handbook for the Great Barrier Reef.
+To make it easier to explain the EMC to your passengers, its role in management, and how much each visitor pays, a full colour poster is available at Onboard – The Tourism Operator’s Handbook for the Great Barrier Reef.

 * From 1April 2012 there will be a temporary reduction in the EMC to $3.50 per day.
 The temporary reduction will cease 31 March 2015.